 The Mako Total Knee application is a knee replacement treatment option designed to relieve the pain caused by joint degeneration due to osteoarthritis.
 Through CT-based 3D modeling of bone anatomy, surgeons can use the Mako System to create a personalized surgical plan and identify the implant size, orientation and alignment based on each patient’s unique anatomy.
 The Mako System also enables surgeons to virtually modify the surgical plan intra-operatively and assists the surgeon in executing bone resections.

-SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow, is one of a few outpatient centers west of the Mississippi to offer partial knee resurfacing with MAKOplasty®, a technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
+SurgCenter of Greater Phoenix, an outpatient Joint Replacement Center in North Scottsdale cofounded by Dr. Tarlow is an pioneer of Outpatient Joint Replacement.
+He is a cofounder of three North Scottsdale outpatient joint replacement programs that specialize in partial (uni) knee resurfacing.
+He utilizes the MAKOplasty® robot in a surgical technique that resurfaces the damaged area of the knee without compromising the healthy bone, ligaments and tissue surrounding it.
 The robotic-arm assisted, minimally invasive procedure is performed through a small incision.
 In most cases there is a faster, less painful recovery than traditional joint replacement surgery.
 Many patients are back on their feet in just days.
 Consider this: the best surgical outcomes are in unicompartmental knee patients.
 Uni patients have a higher satisfaction score, lower chance of infection, stroke, heart attack, blood transfusion, blood clot and lower death rate compared to total knee replacement patients.

 The process begins with a detailed evaluation, including an office visit with Dr. Tarlow for specific knee history, detailed physical exam and standing 4 view knee x-ray series.
 Usually, other special imaging tests are not required.
 After the decision to perform Makoplasty is finalized, three main steps are completed to assure accurate sizing, precise implant alignment and proper balancing of the knee.
 Makoplasty is an outpatient procedure with patients discharged to home from the Outpatient Surgery Center, alert and walking.
 Typical recovery includes using a cane or walker for a week and return to driving within 1-2 weeks.
 Most people return to work in 1-4 weeks.
 As a knee arthroplasty procedure (CPT 27446), MAKOplasty® is typically covered by all health insurers.